GilOliveira/schemadotorg/README.md

 # TBD

+- How do we handle property.name vs entity.title?
+  - Allow title to be mapped to name?

 - Should the schema type be added to terms as field or property?

 - Should we prefix all schema field with schema_*?
 YES